 Let me illustrate my point with a few examples.
-It’s hard to be a big grill company these days without having a line of pellet grills, hence everyone jumping into the market space.
+It’s hard to be a big grill company without having a line of pellet grills, hence everyone jumping into the market space.
 In the summer of 2019, Broil King introduced their pellet grill.
 We can honestly say it was rushed to market, and the first people to buy their pellet grills had problems with the software and the smart-device apps.

 Broil King is a Canadian company.
 They make all their products in North America and design them to perform well in the middle of a Canadian winter.
 The Broil King pellet grills will hit 600 degrees F regardless of the outside air temperature.
 Arguably, a necessary and great feature.

-Broil King also loves engineering and spends a lot of time on it.
+Broil King also loves engineering and they spend a lot of time on it.
 In the course of developing their pellet grills, they realized a common problem with wood pellets.
 They have too large of a diameter to fit through the small augers.
 Wood pellets were not developed for cooking; they were designed for heating water heaters, furnaces, and even power plants.
 In these applications, a larger diameter is fine.

 So what did Broil King do?
 They ordered their own brand of wood pellets and had them made at a smaller diameter than the industry norm.
-Then they optimized the design of their grills to fit these smaller pellets.
+They then optimized the design of their grills to fit these smaller pellets.
 While they claim you can use any brand of pellets, you are going to have more frequent auger jams unless you use their brand.
 Again, here is a grill company telling you what fuel to use.
 This wouldn’t be an issue if Broil King’s brand wood pellets were available everywhere.
 They are not, so consumers need to order online instead of popping down to a local store to buy more.